 Course Schedule :: Project

 I expect all students to have had some previous exposure to basic probability, statistics, algorithms, and data structures.
 You should be able to design and develop large programs and learn new software libraries on your own.
-All homework assignments are in Python, but we do not assume that you are already proficient in Python.

 The primary textbook is IIR: Introduction to Information Retrieval, Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schutze, Cambridge University Press.
 2008.
 Available at Cambridge University Press, at Amazon, and other fine booksellers.